ifinity-hub/translate-in-realtime/README.md

-# translate-in-realtime
+# translate-in-realtime-plugin-wordpress
-Translate Text in Realtime on frontend.
+Translate Text in Realtime on frontend for Wordpress websites.
 Helpful if some of the words are not getting translated after changing the language.

 Contributors: Unsia Syed
 Donate link: http://ifinityhub.com